 Specifically, Christian Scientists run telephone prayer hotlines.
 Individuals call in requesting that operators offer pleas to God to heal them or their loved ones.
 Rather than receiving Christian charity, callers receive a bill for services.
 The House provision would have required the government to pay $20-$40 for those prayer requests as medical expenses.

 Sen. John Kerry (D-MA) and Sen. Orrin Hatch (R-UT) will try to put the provision in the Senate bill.
 If they fail, no doubt they’ll try to insert it in the conference committee bill as a bribe in exchange for political support from kooks hoping to get on the government dole.
-Maybe they’ll receive help from Rep. Brad Sherman (D-CA), who gives his support
+Maybe they’ll receive help from Rep. Brad Sherman (D-CA), who gives his support to faith-healing Scientologists!

 Let’s take a quick look at faith healers and how they compare to politicians.